TylerJost/erisDocs/docs/source/nirmalLabStart.md

 # Preliminary Steps for Nirmal Lab Members

 1. First, request an account using this link: [https://rc.partners.org/scic-cluster-account-request](https://rc.partners.org/scic-cluster-account-request)
 2. *Requesting an account does not give you access to ERISXdl*.
 To remedy this, you need to ask Jay Omobono (IT support) at [jomobono@bwh.harvard.edu](jomobono@bwh.harvard.edu) and CC Dr. Nirmal to request access for this machine.
+If this fails contact support requesting to be added at [hpcsupport@partners.org](hpcsupport@partners.org).
 3. Verify your access to the group by calling `groups` from the command line.

 # System Architecture